Sports Information and Media

 - ADPR 303W - Social Media and Digital Marketing

-- SPTS 452 - Internship (This must be with Duquesne Athletics' sports information office.
+- MDIA/SPTS 452 - Internship (This must be with Duquesne Athletics' sports information/media relations office.
 The department chairperson must approve any alternate assignment.)

-Electives: minimum of nine credits total; must be chosen in consultation with assigned departmental mentor
+Electives: minimum of nine credits total; must be chosen in consultation with assigned department mentor

 Minoring in Sports Information and Media (cannot be done by Journalism or Public Relations/Advertising majors)